toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Kool](https://github.com/kool-dev/kool) - CLI tool that brings the complexities of modern software development making these environments lightweight, fast and reproducible.
 * [lab](https://github.com/lugenx/lab) - Lab helps you experiment with code without friction.
 Type `lab` with any extension and start coding - it handles files, organization, and cleanup automatically.
 * [Leetcode-go](https://github.com/Manan-Prakash-Singh/leetcode-go) - A simple CLI tool for searching, downloading and submitting problems to LeetCode.
+* [llm-fuse](https://github.com/antonbelev/llm-fuse) - A tool designed to quickly generate an aggregated text file, or multiple files when chunking is enabled, from numerous files within a repository that can then be pasted into a LLM prompt to provide context from multiple source files.
 * [minify.js](https://minify-js.org) - Recursively minify all JavaScript files.
 * [mk](https://github.com/pycontribs/mk) - mk is a CLI tool that aims to ease contribution to any open source project by hiding repository implementation details from the casual contributor.
 * [nbterm](https://github.com/davidbrochart/nbterm) - Jupyter Notebooks in the terminal.